daedalus/ssproxy/README.md

 # SSProxy

-A simple, chainable HTTP proxy with multithreading support, written in Python.
+A simple, stupid, chainable HTTP proxy with multithreading support, written in Python.

 ## Features